poyro/poyro/packages/docs/src/app/essays/ai-testing-as-part-of-fullstack-engineering/page.md

 ## Bridging Testing for AI and Full-Stack Engineering

-There are many great open source tools out there for testing LLM ouputs with other LLMs.
+There are many great open source tools out there for testing LLM outputs with other LLMs.
 However, some of the most popular tools are configuration driven or introduce new APIs, which makes it difficult to write your LLM-based unit tests alongside your regular unit tests.
 In addition, many of the most popular tools are Python first, despite [JavaScript being ranked as the most popular language by Stack Overflow 11 years in a row](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-prof) and being popular amongst full-stack engineers.

 There are also good SaaS solutions.
 However, these often have unnecessary UI components (e.g. you have to define your tests in a UI) which are awkward for the typical software engineering workflow.
 Many of these solutions only support LLM-based evaluation provided through a model vendor like ChatGPT or Claude.
 This means you can only unit test your app as much as your budget allows, an odd concept for an engineer.